solana-labs/solana-web3.js/packages/signers/README.md

 #### `KeyPairSigner<TAddress>`

-Defines a signer that uses a Crypto KeyPair to sign messages and transactions.
-It implements both the `MessageSigner` and `TransactionSigner` interfaces and keeps track of the `CryptoKeyPair` instance used to sign messages and transactions.
+Defines a signer that uses a `CryptoKeyPair` to sign messages and transactions.
+It implements both the `MessagePartialSigner` and `TransactionPartialSigner` interfaces and keeps track of the `CryptoKeyPair` instance used to sign messages and transactions.

 ```ts
 import { generateKeyPairSigner } from '@solana/signers';